Accreditation in Public Relations: Support and criticism

-Future

-In 2013, the UAB and PRSA began an internal review on how to enhance the relevance of the APR certification.
-An outside consulting firm retained to study the credential recommended an overhaul that would include third-party certification of the APR by an independent certifying body such as the American National Standards Institute, increased marketing of the credential to employers and the public, strengthening of continuing education requirements, opening the certification to persons other than members of UAB affiliated organizations, and the creation of an entry-level credential.
-In 2014, the UAB launched a nationwide campaign celebrating the APRs 50th anniversary, and in 2016 the UAB launched a campaign to promote awareness and value of the APR, called "It Takes A PRo."
-The UAB added two new participating organizations in 2016 and 2017, which expanded the pool of public relations professionals who can pursue the APR credential.

-Certification process
+Credentials

-APR credential
+APR and APR+M credential

-The Accredited in Public Relations (APR) certification is designed for public relations professionals with a recommended (not required) five or more years of industry experience, and who possess an undergraduate university degree or higher.
+The Accredited in Public Relations (APR) certification is designed for public relations professionals with five or more years of industry experience, and who possess an undergraduate university degree or higher.
 To earn the APR, candidates first must be members in good standing of a UAB member organization and submit an application with APR fee.
 Once the application is approved, the candidate completes a written series of questions detailing their professional background and experience.
-The candidate is then interviewed by a panel of three current PR practitioners who hold the APR certification, during which time a portfolio of the candidate's past work is presented and reviewed, along with the candidate's detailed questionnaire.
-This oral component is referred to as the "panel presentation" The final element is a computer-based Examination covering key concepts in PR planning, relationship management, communications theory, legal issues, and professional ethics.
-Testing is administered by Prometric.
+The candidate is then interviewed by a panel of three current PR practitioners who hold the APR, during which time a portfolio of the candidate's past work is presented and reviewed.
+The final element is a computer-based examination covering key concepts in PR planning, relationship management, communications theory, legal issues, and professional ethics.
 Once granted, the certification is retained for life, contingent on completion of regular continuing education activities, and current membership in a UAB member organization.

-APR+M credential

-The Accredited in Public Relations and Military Communications (APR+M) certification is designed for members of the United States armed forces and civilian employees of the United States Department of Defense, who have a recommended (not required) five or more years of experience in public affairs, and who possess an undergraduate university degree or higher.
-Written submission, oral presentation, and testing requirements are essentially similar to those required for the APR, however, examiners are drawn from APR+Ms and the computer-based Examination uses a unique set of questions specific to military communications.
-In addition, the oral presentation ("panel presentation") is offered via telephone or video conference to military personnel who are deployed overseas.
+The Accredited in Public Relations and Military Communications (APR+M) credential is designed for members of the United States armed forces and civilian employees of the United States Department of Defense.
 Unlike the APR, membership in a UAB member organization is not a prerequisite to earn or maintain the APR+M, however, ongoing continuing education is required to maintain the currency of the certification.